 Keep this page open, since you'll need both the Base URL and the SCIM token to configure the custom application in Entra ID, and open your custom application in Entra ID.

-Configure SCIM in Entra ID Application
+Configure SCIM in the Entra ID Application

 Under your custom Greenhouse Recruiting tile, click Provisioning on the left side of the Applications page.